Are you in need of emergency shelter or housing information?

 The Food Pantry is stocked with non-perishable groceries donated by our community.
 Non-perishable groceries are available to anyone who is in need of food and periodically a small selection of fresh food is also available.
 The Pantry will not be open on holidays.
 For further information, call 203.226.1661.

-The Mentoring Initiative is Homes with Hope's program designed to support clients who are at risk or struggling to create stable and self-sufficient lives.
+The Mentoring Initiative is Homes with Hope's program designed to support individuals who are at risk or struggling to create stable and self-sufficient lives.
 Through weekly one-on-one meetings, trained volunteer mentors under staff supervision, offer compassion, guidance and friendship, fostering confidence and self-reliance.

 34% of Homes with Hope residents we serve are from newborn to 24 years old.
 Our programs address the needs of these young people, and represent an area of increasing emphasis to the organization.